kpfefferle/ember-cli-deploy-cloudfront/README.md

 *Default:* `undefined`

-### filePattern
+### objectPaths

-Files that match this pattern will be invalidated on CloudFront.
-The file pattern must be relative to `distDir`.
+Files that match these paths will be invalidated on CloudFront.
+The file pattern must be relative to the CloudFront distribution root.

-*Default:* 'index.html'
+*Default:* '/index.html'

 ## Prerequisites